-I’ve been doing a series of blog posts called “The elephant in the lab” in which I discuss taboo, but important topics in science.
+I’ve been doing a series of blog posts about scientists called “The elephant in the lab” in which I discuss taboo, but important topics in science.

 Today we are focusing on the top 10 dumbest things that scientists do…and hence today’s entry in this series might be called “Dumbo in the Lab” instead of “Elephant in the Lab”.
 I also like to call these “Stupid scientist tricks”.